 -

-Natural Version with Paint, Petroglyph J14 Khatm Al Melaha, Kalba, Sharjah.
-Two wild asses.
+Natural Version, Petroglyph V19 Khatm Al Melaha, Kalba, Sharjah.
+Nubian Ibex.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological site on ...
 Read More